MovementDAO/Greenpoint/Greenpoint-District-Vote.md

 >  "signer": "MEW"
 >}

 (2) Publish your signature.
-You can either hand it in by posting it on Github [MovementDAO/Greenpoint](https://github.com/MovementDAO/Greenpoint/issues/1), on our Decentraland Discord channel, or sending it to movementdao@protonmail.com.
+You can either hand it in by posting it on Github [MovementDAO/Greenpoint](https://github.com/MovementDAO/Greenpoint/issues/1), on our Decentraland Discord channel, or via e-mail to movementdao@protonmail.com.
 All signatures will be collected and are cryptographically verifiable.